 Slip, trip, and fall injuries can happen anytime, anywhere.
 Whether in a commercial or residential setting, hazards such as defective flooring, misplaced objects, spills, inadequate lighting, and uneven walkways can lead to serious bodily injury.
 Even though they can occur anywhere, slip, trip, and falls commonly occur in high traffic areas, such as:

 Slips, trips, and falls are often grouped together, and for good reason.
-Victims of these incidents suffer many of the same kinds of serious injuries, and injuries resulting from slips, trips, and falls are governed by the same body of law in Texas.
+Victims of these incidents suffer many of the same kinds of serious injuries, and injuries resulting from slips, trips, and falls are governed by the same body of law in Austin.
 However, there are some key differences between slips, trips, and fall.

 A slip generally occurs when there is not enough traction between a person’s foot or shoe and the surface they are walking on.
 A trip, meanwhile, usually occurs when a person’s foot makes contact with an object, or the individual encounters a sudden change in elevation, such as a curb.
 Trips typically cause the victim to fall forwards, while slips generally cause the victim to fall backwards.
 While falls typically occur after a slip or trip, falls can also occur when a person loses their balance for another reason, such as encountering an unexpected uneven surface or hole in the ground.

 Because of the forces involved when a person falls to the ground, slip, trip, and fall victims commonly sustain significant injuries.
 Common slip, trip, and fall injuries include: